Bifurcations of highly inclined near halo orbits using Moser regularization: Numerical Results

-As an explicit case of the perturbation from Hill's problem to the CR3BP, we examine the near-collision behavior of halo orbits in the Saturn-Enceladus system ($\mu = 1.901109735892602 \times 10^{-7}$), computed via continuation in the Moser-regularized system.
+As an explicit case of the perturbation from Hill's problem to the CR3BP, we examine the near-collision behavior of halo orbits in the Saturn--Enceladus system ($\mu = 1.901109735892602 \times 10^{-7}$), computed via continuation in the Moser-regularized system.

-The bifurcation diagrams of the northern $L_1$ and $L_2$ halo families are shown in Figure~\ref{fig:bif-graph-SE}.
+The bifurcation diagrams of the northern $L_1$ and $L_2$ halo families are shown in Figure~\ref{fig:bif-graph-SE}, with numerical data for selected orbits given in Table~\ref{tbl:data-halo}.
 Compared with Hill's problem, the breaking of the $r_x$-symmetry in the CR3BP removes the pitchfork bifurcation connecting the vertical collision orbit and the halo families.
 Consequently, the low-energy branch of the vertical collision orbit connects to the $L_2$ halo family, while the high-energy branch connects to the $L_1$ halo family.
-We refer to the near-vertical continuations of these halo branches as \emph{collisional halo orbits}.
+Note that this behavior is similar to the bifurcation structure of the planar direct periodic orbit families in the CR3BP and Hill's problem (families $g$ and $g'$), as presented in~\cite{moreno_aydin_van_Koert_Frauenfelder_Koh_Bifurcation_Graphs_2024} and earlier in~\cite{lara_family_g_2007}.
+We refer to the near-vertical continuations of the halo branches as \emph{collisional halo orbits}.

-Figure~\ref{fig:collisional-halo-se} illustrate the planar-to-collisional transitions of the $L_1$ and $L_2$ halo families, respectively.
+Figure~\ref{fig:collisional-halo-se} illustrates the transitions from planar to collisional of the $L_1$ and $L_2$ halo families, respectively.
 Prior to the collisional branch, the orbits appear in a near symmetric configuration with respect to the plane $x = 1 - \mu$, due to the approximate symmetry $r_x$ continued from the Hill's problem.
-Beyond the NRHO regime, the orbits become increasingly confined in the $yz$-plane and acquire a nearly vertical geometry.
+Beyond the NRHO regime, the orbits become increasingly confined in the $yz$-plane and acquire a near vertical geometry.
 In this regime, the $z$-coordinate of the apoapsis grows rapidly for the $L_1$ family and decreases for the $L_2$ family, while both retain their vertical structure.